AndersCan/weather-api/README.md

     npm install

 ## Running the program
+Before running, either edit the Config.ts file to include your API key or add it as an environmental variable:

+        export OPENWEATHER_API_KEY=[Your API key]
 To make a request for London, Paris, New York...(type as many cities as you want):

     node app.js london paris 'new york'
-Notice that 'new york' need to be enclosed in quotes.
+Notice that 'new york' needs to be enclosed in quotes.

 If you want to sort the output, add the flag `--sortBy [property]`.
-This property is based on the sample request shown at the bottom of this document.
+This property can be set to any of the properties shown in the sample request located at the bottom of this document.

 ###Some examples:
 To sort on name: